Flutterando/localization/README.md

 ## Features and bugs

-The Segmented State Standard is constantly growing.
+Localization package is constantly growing.
 Let us know what you think of all this.
 If you agree, give a Star in that repository representing that you are signing and consenting to the proposed standard.